-Terraform is a tool that allows you to programmatically manage, version, and persist infrastructure through the "infrastructure-as-code" model.
-Terraform configurations codify your infrastructure in declarative files that contain the steps required to provision your infrastructure and maintain its desired state.
+Terraform is an open source tool that allows you to programmatically manage, version, and persist infrastructure through the "infrastructure-as-code" model.
+Terraform configurations codify your infrastructure in declarative files that contain the steps required to provision your infrastructure and maintain its state.
+You can share these files among team members, treat them as code, edit, review, and version them.

 Resource Manager is an Oracle Cloud Infrastructure service that uses Terraform to automate the process of provisioning your Oracle Cloud Infrastructure.